xtophd/OCP4-Workshop/documentation/02-CLI-Basics.md

 ## 2.1 Become the root user

 Your workshop environment is preconfigured with distributed ssh-keys to ease the management of sessions from one host to another.
-As the user `root` you can easily login to any host in your cluster.
-With that said, ensure your session is user `root` on the host `workstation`.
+As the user *root* you can easily login to any host in your cluster.
+With that said, ensure your session is user *root* on the host *workstation.example.com*.

     [student@workstation ~]$ sudo -i
     [root@workstation ~]#